[ Image Credit solarviews.com ]

 Have a quick break and then come back!

 Once SQL Server installation is completed, then Microsoft Azure Backup server components are installed.
-You should see a similar message as below that the installation has completed successfully.
+You should see a similar message as below that the installation has been completed successfully.

 Congratulations!
 MABS v2 is installed successfully… Click Close.